-CIS 122 Data Base for Micros (.5-1) 1 hr.
+CIS 122 Database for Software (.5-1) 1 hr.
 Provides an opportunity to become proficient in the use of a currently popular data base package.
 May be repeated up to a maximum of three credit hours utilizing different software packages for each unit of credit.

-CIS 123 Spreadsheet/Budgeting 1 hr. for Micros (.5-1)
+CIS 123 Spreadsheet Software (.5-1) 1 hr.